 October 27, 2014 - 9:00am - October 28, 2014 - 6:00pm

 Registration is now open for the Future of Music Policy Summit 2014!
-Get your ticket now for the super early bird price of only $199!
+Get your ticket now for the advance registration price of only $199!
 Get in on this advance discount before the October 1st increase.

 Music never stops evolving, and the music industry is no different.
 Understanding the driving forces behind that change is more important now than ever.
 For more than thirteen years, the Future of Music Policy Summit has brought together the creators and the curators, the developers and the debaters, the managers and the muses.